15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Key Takeaways

-• The standard sermorelin dosage for anti-aging is 200-300 mcg once daily before bedtime; bodybuilding dosages range from 500-1,000 mcg.
+• The standard sermorelin dosage for anti-aging is 200-300 mcg once daily before bedtime; the sermorelin starting dose is typically 200 mcg, and the sermorelin dosage bodybuilding protocols range from 300-1,000 mcg depending on experience level.

 • Clinical evidence shows sermorelin can reverse age-related GH/IGF-1 decline (Corpas 1992), reduce body fat by 7.4% (Baker 2012), and improve cognitive function.